IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 ### Operator Version

-The latest ZIP file is linked in the AWS Version column in the following table.
+The latest ZIP file is linked in the Release Notes column in the following table.

 <ReleaseMatrix />